Menu

 Possible cause of pain

-When a physical therapist or doctor discovers a leg-length difference, it is easy to point to it as the cause of pain.
-But can we say this so directly?
-Several studies have been conducted on the relationship between leg length difference and pain.
-A study where they found people with a leg length difference and MET BACKGROUND compared with people with a leg length difference WITHOUT BACK pain showed the following.
-The average leg length difference in the group with pain was 5.1 mm and the average difference in those without pain complaints was 5.2 mm.
-This small difference shows that the measured leg length difference does not particularly contribute to pain symptoms.
-In fact, the average leg length difference of those without pain complaints is somewhat larger.
+When a physiotherapist or doctor discovers a leg-length difference, it is easy to point this out as the cause of the pain.
+But can we really say this so directly?
+Several studies have been conducted on the relationship between leg-length difference and pains.
+A study where they took people with a leg length difference and MET BACKGROUND compared with people with a leg length difference WITHOUT BACK pain showed the following.
+The mean leg length difference in the group with pain was 5.1 mm and the mean difference in those without pain complaints was 5.2 mm.
+This small difference shows that the measured leg length difference does not contribute particularly much to pain symptoms.
+In fact, the mean leg length difference of those without pain complaints is somewhat larger.

 Another group where a leg length difference is often measured is people with a hip prosthesis or after a hip bone fracture.
 Both can result in a leg length difference.
-Although there is an average difference of about 3 inches after surgery or fracture, we do not see these people develop more or less back pain.
-Nor do we see any long-term change:
+Although there is an average difference of about 3 centimetres after surgery or fracture, we do not see these people develop more or less back pain.
+Nor do we see any long-term change in:

 • development of hip osteoarthritis